-Walking sticks (canes) for stroke patients
+Walking sticks for stroke patients: Improve balance, confidence, & mobility

-Walking sticks (canes) improve walking ability.
+Walking sticks (also known as canes) can improve walking ability.

 Walking sticks improve step length and walking speed.
 It also improves their confidence.